szhou2024/CAP6415_F25_project-Saliency-Correlation/README.md

 Large-scale receptive field to saliency correlation study

 ## Setup Instructions (PLEASE FOLLOW SEQUENTIALLY)
+For all with download image, you can just right click save as link for ease.

 ### (Recommended) If you DON'T want to manually process all 5000 images from scratch:
 1. Download the main notebook in the repository.
 Link provided here for ease: [⬇️Main Notebook](https://github.com/szhou2024/CAP6415_F25_project-Saliency-Correlation/blob/main/EigenCAM_on_fastRCNN.ipynb)